-- Major streets generally offer the most direct routes between bicyclist destinations while providing better connectivity compared with lower-order streets. - Major streets usually have the right-of-way or signals favoring through traffic, whereas secondary streets often have numerous stop signs which can slow bicycle travel. - Major streets include provisions to overcome major barriers such as railroads, freeways and drainage channels. - The commercial character of major streets (e.g., employment, shopping, etc.) makes these corridors destinations in and of themselves.

-Illustrated in Figure 8, alternative routing measures pose several challenges:

-- Bicyclists on major streets may ignore alternative routes if they are used to overcome spot gaps and connection gaps.
+- Major streets generally offer the most direct routes between bicyclist destinations while providing better connectivity compared with lower-order streets.
+Consequently, commuter cyclists and those traveling longer distances often gravitate to these routes. - Major streets usually have the right-of-way or signals favoring through traffic, whereas secondary streets often have numerous stop signs which can slow bicycle travel. - Major streets include provisions to overcome major barriers such as railroads, freeways and drainage channels. - The commercial character of major streets (e.g., employment, shopping, etc.) makes these corridors destinations in and of themselves. - Illustrated in Figure 6, alternative routing measures pose several challenges: - Bicyclists on major streets may ignore alternative routes if they are used to overcome spot gaps and connection gaps.
 The relatively short lengths of spot and connection gaps may induce riders to remain on the thoroughfare despite the lack of bicycle accommodations, potentially creating safety issues. - Bicyclists may perceive the alternative route as too circuitous. - The alternative route may include uncontrolled crossings of major streets.